-Here’s the first part of a complete guide on how to format your book as an ePub or Kindle ebook with Scrivener 3.
+Here’s the first part of a complete guide on how to format your ebook as an ePub or Kindle ebook with Scrivener 3.
 I hope it will help you go through the process.
 And if there’s still a bit of darkness after your reading, please let me know and I’ll complete the guide.

-Part 1: Getting Started with Scrivener 3
+Part 1: Getting started with Scrivener ebook formatting

 I think it’s important to specify that the formatting process of your book should happen at the end of the whole creative process.
 There is no need to do it if your book isn’t ready for the big step of publishing.